viti95/FastDoom/README.md

 * Added option to render visplanes (ceiling and floors) without textures.
 Enable with "-flatsurfaces"
 * Added option to render Spectres and invisible objects like real transparent objects (harder to see, faster to render).
 Enable with "-flatshadows"
 * Added option to render sky as a flat color.
 Enable with "-flatsky"
-* Added option (yet to be enabled) to render Spectre and invisible objects like the Sega Saturn port did
+* Added option to render Spectre and invisible objects like the Sega Saturn port did.
+Enable with "-saturn"
 * PC Speaker uses all sounds available (just for fun!)
 * Lot's of optimizations to make the game run faster / smoother
 * Added a basic debug interface, so you can write to a second screen in DOS (MDA, monochrome)